If you’ve assessed your skills, experience, and attitude and want to try self-employment, your next step is to make it real.

 It can take several years to produce a steady income.
 How will you pay your bills until then?
 Some people keep part-time or even full-time jobs while getting started.
 Others borrow money from friends, family, or a business partner.
 Banks or government agencies may also offer loans.

 Write a business plan

-- forecast your finances for the first three years
+- Forecast your finances for the first 3 years

 Research permits and licenses

 In some lines of work, you may need a special permit or licence.
 For example, if you’re starting a catering company, you may need a health permit.
-For more information, contact your local government, or visit Service Alberta.
+For more information, contact your local government, or use the BizPaL online service.